khangtictoc/CTF-Writeup-Practice/Pwn/pwnable.kr/Toddler Bottle/mistake.md

 As the hint proposed, there is a unintentional vulnerability in this line: `if(fd=open("/home/mistake/password",O_RDONLY,0400) < 0)`

-Some compiler will alert errors, some would parse the code above into this : `if(fd = (open("/home/mistake/password",O_RDONLY,0400) < 0))`.
+Some compilers alert errors, some parse the code above into this : `if(fd = (open("/home/mistake/password",O_RDONLY,0400) < 0))`.
 The comparison with '0' will happen before assignment.
 Reference here: [Priority operator](https://en.cppreference.com/w/c/language/operator_precedence)

 And the password has the "Read" permission so it will return a non-negative integer; therefore, the **result > 0** and **fd = 0**.
 So in this line, `len=read(fd,pw_buf,PW_LEN)`, we could construct our password from input (STDIN(0))